RicardoRagel/test-bazel/README.md

 ## Test 5 - Using a System-provided C++ library

 There are some options to add a system-provided (precompiled) library to our program.
-In this example, we simply add it to our cc_binary using the
+In this example, we simply add it to our cc_binary using the `linkopts` argument, that allow us to pass directly this kind of gcc options to our executable compilation.

+## Test 6 - Using a System-provided C++ library (II)

+Another way to include a system-provided or installed library is creating a "fake" Bazel module for this library.
+Basically, we need:

+* In the WORKSPACE file, add a `new_local_repository` pointing to the path where this library is and specifying a new `<the_lib>.BUILD` file to specify this library in the same directory that the WORKSPACE file.
+* Create this `<the_lib>.BUILD` (in this example: `pthread.BUILD`) specifying the library (.so or .a) and the header file in case.
+* In our package BUILD file, add a `deps` to this `@<repository>//:<the_lib>` in the rule of the target that needs to use it.

+[Here](https://www.stevenengelhardt.com/2021/09/22/practical-bazel-depending-on-a-system-provided-c-cpp-library/) you can fing another solution using `cc_import`, perhaps more accurate.